awwaiid/gremllm-react/README.md

 # Gremllm React

 <img src="docs/gremllm.png" border=1 width=200 align=right style="margin-left: 1em" />
 You head down to the crossroads and meet a tall man wearing a tall black hat.
 He carries with him a cage -- not very large, he lifts it with one hand, but it is shrouded with a black cloth.
 "What's in there?" you ask.
-"Gremllm" the man says, straight faced.
+"Gremllm," the man says, straight-faced.
 "What does it do?" you reply, eyebrow raised.
 He stares at you for a long moment, and says quietly "Whatever you ask.
 More or less.
-Good luck".
+Good luck."
 The world flashes and you are back to staring at your code editor.
 It has only:

 ```typescript
 import Gremllm from 'gremllm-react';